negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

 # Framing a story
 [writing space](./framing.md)

+TLDR framing field-- problematics of when all potential for encoutner For me, the field is not a site separate from where spatial analyses are produced, maps rendered, and urban geography written. intelligibility quotes barad 82?
+182?

 <img src="../media/field/chair-frame.jpg">

 *Introduce Negative space - avoid the subject. expanding field by valorizing negative space - its all the field. interfering from within by challenging boundaries of legibility/intelligibility.
 However, framing/frameworks/bounding is necessary sometimes, like to write a thesis.
 Introduce agental realism, cuts - constitutive exclusions, Situated knowledges - accountability for negative space. its all the _possible_ field.
 Multiple stories, what stories/theories/frameworks grasp me?*